 How to get to Athens?

-Don't forget to get informed about the local transportation options you have, in order to organize your transfer to your hotel or any other place in town!
+Don't forget to get informed about the local transportation options in order to organize your transfer to your hotel and explore each and every spot on the island easily!

 Flights

-The International Airport is located in the region of Spata, 30 km from the city centre.
-It receives many domestic and international flights every day and it has a regular connection with the center of Athens, the port of Piraeus and the port of Rafina 24 hours/7 days.
-Apart from international flights, it also serves internal flights to the Greek islands all year round.
-The flight from Athens to an island is short and lasts from 40-60 minutes.
+The International Airport of Athens is located in the region of Spata, around 30 km from the city center.
+It receives many domestic and international flights every day and it has a 24/7 connection with the city center and the port of Piraeus.
+Apart from international flights, it also serves direct flights to most Greek islands all year round.
+A flight to an island is short and lasts from 40-60 minutes.

 Book online your transfer from the airport to your hotel.